 |The top of the Apollo 13 Lunar Module Aquarius.
 The red arrow points to the concave drogue docking unit.
 Image credit: NASA|

 The RAND engineers declined to recommend whether the unmanned Saturn V or the manned Saturn IB should be launched first.
-They noted that liquid hydrogen fuel in the Saturn V's S-IVB stage would boil and escape at a rate of 700 pounds per hour; the stage would thus need to be restarted within 4.5 hours of reaching parking orbit if it were to retain enough propellants for Trans-Lunar Injection.
+They noted that liquid hydrogen fuel in the Saturn V's S-IVB stage would boil and escape at a rate of 700 pounds per hour; the stage would thus need to be restarted within 4.5 hours of reaching parking orbit if it was to retain enough propellants for Trans-Lunar Injection.
 They noted that deletion of the 2900-pound LES would make the unmanned Saturn V that much lighter, so its S-IVB stage could be loaded with an extra 2900 pounds of liquid hydrogen; that is, enough to permit it to loiter in low-Earth orbit for nearly 10 hours.
 Extending the loiter time further would demand a complex and costly S-IVB stage redesign.

 NASA officials did not take up the Harris and Brom proposal, though for a time in 1968 they might have wished that they had.
 The first unmanned Saturn V test flight, Apollo 4, lifted off on 9 November 1967.
 In keeping with Mueller's 1963 directive, it included complete S-IC, S-II, and S-IVB stages, plus a CSM with LES.
 Because LM development had hit snags, a dummy LM rode inside its SLA.
 The eight-hour Earth-orbital mission was an unqualified success.